gdiaz384/py3TranslateLLM/README.md

 Variable name | Description | Examples
 --- | --- | ---
 `py3TranslateLLM.ini` | This file may be used instead of the CLI to specify input options.
 Keys in the key=value pairs are case sensitive. | `py3TranslateLLM.ini`, `renamedBinary.ini`
-`parsingSettingsFile` | Defines how to read and write to `fileToTranslate`.
-Not required if working only with spreadsheet formats but required if reading from or writing to text files. | `resources/ templates/ KAG3_kirikiri_parsingTemplate.txt`
 `outputFile` | The name and path of the file to use as output.
-Will be same as input if not specified.
-Specify a spreadsheet format to dump the raw data or a text file to output only the preferred translation. | `None`, `output.csv`, `myFolder/ output.xlsx`
+Will be same as input with 'translated.xlsx' appended if not specified.
+Specify a spreadsheet to output all data.
+Specify a .txt file to dump the raw translated output only the preferred translation. | `None`, `output.csv`, `myFolder/ output.xlsx`
 `promptFile` | This file has the prompt for the LLM.
 Only needed if using an LLM. | `resources/ templates/ prompt.Mixtral8x7b.example.txt`
 `revertAfterTranslationDictionary` | Entries will be submitted to the translation engine but then replaced back to the original text after translation. | `resources/ templates/ characterNamesDictionary_example.csv`
 `preTranslationDictionary` | Entries will be replaced prior to submission to the translation engine. | `preTranslationDictionary.csv`